The Right to Safe Mobility

 The ‘safe systems’ approach has existed for generations, at least in theory.
 Failsafe road safety is implicit in these statements from a remarkable 1946 op-ed by George Orwell.

 Orwell’s statements appear in a critique of defensive walking and driving campaigns, which he viewed as inherently ineffectual.
+In the ensuing generations his observation has been borne out by study after study.
+As urban planner Jordan Fraade notes,

 A closer look